babelouest/ulfius/INSTALL.md

 $ make CURLFLAG=-DU_DISABLE_CURL
 ```

+If libcurl functions are disabled, `libcurl4-gnutls-dev` is no longer mandatory for install.

 To disable libjansson functions, append the option `JANSSONFLAG=-DU_DISABLE_JANSSON` to the make command when you build Ulfius and Orcania:

 ```shell
 $ make JANSSONFLAG=-DU_DISABLE_JANSSON
 ```

+If libjansson functions are disabled, `libjansson-dev` is no longer mandatory for install.

 To disable websocket implementation and avoid installing libssl, append the option `WEBSOCKETFLAG=-DU_DISABLE_WEBSOCKET` to the make command when you build Ulfius:

 ```shell
 $ make WEBSOCKETFLAG=-DU_DISABLE_WEBSOCKET
 ```

+If websocket functions are disabled, `libgnutls-dev` is no longer mandatory for install.

 To disable two or more libraries, append options, example: